 How to look for information on the course

-Further information about this course (including entry requirements) is on the the University of Oxford International Relations DPhil course page.
+Further information about this course (including entry requirements) is on the University of Oxford International Relations DPhil course page.

 This webpage aims to give you a flavour of the International Relations DPhil and its student and alumni community.
 You can also explore International Relations research at DPIR, for an idea of the research that our academic community pursues.

 You can explore current Politics DPhil students research and profiles, with the ability to filter and view students who specialise in political theory or students who focus on comparative politics and government.
-Examples of previous successful theses are also listed below.

 IR DPhil students and alumni

 International Relations has an outstanding placement record.
-The majority of DPhil students go on to careers in academia or research.
+The largest group of DPhil students go on to careers in academia or research.
 Many move on to post-doctoral fellowships in the UK, continental Europe and North America.
 Our doctoral students have a distinguished history of winning thesis and other prizes and of publishing their work in leading journals and with major university presses.
 The universities at which IR graduates have gained academic positions over recent years include: ANU, McGill, Waterloo, Sciences Po, Amsterdam, Groningen, The Graduate Institute Geneva, SAIS/JHU, ETH Zürich, The New School, Swarthmore, LSE, Oxford, Cambridge, King’s College London, University College London, Queen Mary London, St Andrews, Exeter, Reading, Warwick, PUC Santiago, and FGV São Paulo.

 Oxford IR DPhils also work at all levels in many of world’s leading think-tanks and research institutes in Europe and North America but also in Brazil, South Africa, and Singapore.
 Others still have moved to achieve leading positions in the policy and political world.
 The department runs regular courses on professional training, including on interviews, research grant applications and academic publishing.

 Applying to Oxford